-Information on faculty professional leave (FPL) is presented in the OAA Policy on Faculty Professional Leaves (http://oaa.osu.edu/assets/files/documents/facultyprofessionalleaves.pdf).
+Information on faculty professional leave (FPL) is presented in the OAA Policy on Faculty Professional Leave.
 The information provided below supplements these policies.

-The Chair's final recommendation to the Dean regarding an FPL proposal will be based on the quality of the proposal, recommendations from an initial review by a committee of peers, and its potential benefit to the Department and to the faculty member, as well as the ability of the Department to accommodate the leave during the time requested.
+The Chair's final recommendation to the Dean regarding an FPL proposal will be based on the quality of the proposal, consultation as needed with the Program Chair of the faculty member requesting the leave, proposal's potential benefit to the Department (per the mission, vision, and values) and to the faculty member, as well as the ability of the Department to accommodate the leave during the time requested.